Skip to main content

 Media outlets accurately reported the narrow decision in headlines about the ruling, but some right-wing media figures desperate to expose supposed liberal bias at national news outlets conflated the narrow ruling with the vote tally.
 These self-described defenders of truth did not bother with the smallest amount of legal research, deciding instead to disingenuously attack of the media for accurately reporting on the ruling as part of their ongoing effort to undermine the mainstream media.

-Donald Trump Jr., an adult son of the president and his father’s liaison to the fringe, said that the 7-2 ruling on the Supreme Court was not narrow:
+Donald Trump Jr., an adult son of the president and his father’s liaison to the fringe(link is external), said that the 7-2 ruling on the Supreme Court was not narrow:

 Jack Posobiec, a pro-Trump troll and One America News contributor, accused media writing about the narrow scope of being bias.
 “Every time you see it,” he wrote, “you know that media out peddles left-wing bias and isn’t interested in facts”: